 If the certified worker is successful in obtaining employment outside their normal commuting area, the TAA program offers financial assistance for the individual to relocate to their new area of employment.
-Outside the normal commuting area is defined as more than 25 miles one way using a web-based mapping service such as MapQuest from current address to new address.
-Under TAAEA, states are allowed to use their discretion to determine whether to offer workers the opportunity to apply for relocation allowances.
-At this time, Nebraska has enough funding to provide this benefit.
+Outside the normal commuting area is defined as more than 50 miles one way using a web-based mapping service such as MapQuest from current address to new address.